About the CFRE application process and requirements

 You can easily keep track of all your activities by creating a free account at My CFRE

 .
 You will need some basic information about educational programs you have attended.
 Suggestions for reconstructing your professional continuing education include reviewing your planners or appointment calendar and payment information.
 Check with the organization who hosted the activity to see if they maintain records.
 CFRE International does not maintain conference attendance records.

 I am a consultant and I don't raise funds; my clients do.
 Can I still qualify?

 Yes.
 Many consultants view themselves as ‘temporary’ or ‘on-loan’ staff for their clients and feel comfortable reporting funds raised.
 However, many others don’t.
 Those consultants primarily use management or communications activities to earn points.
-Board training, strategic planning, feasibility studies, and development of case statements are just as important to the work of a fundraising department as raising dollars.
+Board training, strategic planning, feasibility studies, and development of case statements are just as important to the work of a fundraising department as raising money.